updated January 2019

 On April 4, 1922 Lin married Hazel Snowden in Washington County, Arkansas.
 They divorced, and Hazel was listed as divorced on the 1930 US Census.
 She was in CA and lived with her sister.

 On July 29, 1922, Fayetteville Daily Democrat reported that Lin W. Hinson was a candidate for Constable.
 I haven’t found information about the outcome of the race.

-The next article I find about Lin Hinson is in the Fayetteville Democrat on February 23, 1923, titled “Hold 3 for “Toting” Pistols; One Fights” and it reads in part:
+The next article I find about Lin Hinson was in the Fayetteville Democrat on February 23, 1923, titled “Hold 3 for “Toting” Pistols; One Fights” and it read in part: